Incident Response

 Tools, Forms and Collaboration

-We maintain a centralised Incident Register, where each event is logged with full context: source, impact, actions taken, timeline, and resolution.
-For every incident, we generate a standard set of documentation:
+An IR policy should include processes for maintaining a centralised incident register where each event is logged with full context: source, impact, actions taken, timeline and resolution.
+A standard set of documentation should be produced for each incident:

 • Incident Intake Form